 - The respondent must be given the opportunity to hear the evidence and to present his or her side of the alleged incident.

-Please see our student code of conduct page for all policies, procedures, appeals and possible disciplinary actions for any type of gender bias, discrimination, stalking, sexual assault, harassment or violence.
+Please see our Student Code of Conduct (PDF) for all policies, procedures, appeals and possible disciplinary actions for any type of gender bias, discrimination, stalking, sexual assault, harassment or violence.

 Title IX Team